 So what is Google Voice?
 What does it do?

-Google Voice is an all-in-one personal phone centre.
+Google Voice is an all-in-one personal phone center.
 With it, you can send and receive calls and text messages to your contacts and other numbers.
 You can also store and review text messages and voicemails, reroute calls to any of your phones, send voicemails from your phones to Google Voice, and more!

 How Google Voice works: 4 reasons why you should use it